swapn7038/Javascript-mastery/Bugs+errors/readme.md

 ### Chapter 8 : Bugs and Errors => Notes

 Bugs --> Flaws in computer programs
-Debugging --> provess of finding mistakes in program
+Debugging --> process of finding mistakes in program

 Strict Mode --> Make js little strict
 "use strict" at top of the file, or function body